YannGuidon/miniMAC_tx/docs/info.md

 - For decoding, the scrambled data goes through Hammer then 2 cycles of gPEAC descrambling

 Data output takes two more cycles.
+But even at the default 50MHz clock speed, that's 25M×18 bits or 450Mbps.

 Two of the three stages can overlap, so it's all pipelined to provide a throughput of 1 every other clock pulse.
 The 2 cycles of operand feeding match the 2 cycles of gPEAC.
 Setting Den=1 during 2 consecutive cycles is an error.